JBowers0921/configure-ad/README.md

 <p>
 </p>
 <p>
 4.a    Next, on the new screen, right-click on your domain name.
 Go to NEW and on the drop down, select Organizational Unit.
 On the next screen, name the Org Unit folder "_Employees" and click OK.
-Repeat the steps and create an _Admin Org Unit folder.
+Repeat the steps and create an "_Admin" Org Unit folder.
 Right-click on the domain name and "refesh" to see the changes.            .
 </p>
 <br />
 <br />